TonybynMp4/y_dispatch/README.md

     exports['qbx-dispatch']:DriveBy()
 ```

-You can add your own exports or use the CustomCall export to create your own alerts.
+You can add your own exports or use the CustomCall export to trigger customized alerts.